NEA Baptist PGY1 Pharmacy Residency

 • Personal time off (12 days)

-• Personal office space with a laptop computer
+• Personal office space with a desktop computer and phone, as well as a laptop computer, and Voalte phone

 • Free parking